Retzio/Database/README.md

 The [VS_Forms_Reports_MapleEstateInvestments](https://github.com/Retzio/MapleEstateInvestments_Database/tree/main/VS_Forms_Reports_MapleEstateInvestments)
 builds usefull SPROC, UDF, and View for the database.
 See file READMe for more details and specific use cases.

+# Power BI Dashboard
+For a dashboard created to view important metrics for the brokers and management to view, see [PowerBI_Dashboard_MapleEstateInvestments](https://github.com/Retzio/MapleEstateInvestments_Database/tree/main/PowerBI_Dashboard_MapleEstateInvestments)

+# Microsoft Visual Studios Reports and Forms
+See [VS_Forms_Reports_MapleEstateInvestments](https://github.com/Retzio/MapleEstateInvestments_Database/tree/main/VS_Forms_Reports_MapleEstateInvestments) for sulutions files to the Microsoft Visual Studios Forms and Reports.

+See the file READMe for further detail on the purpose and use cases for each form and report, and see the video below for a walkthrough of them all.

 # ERD Diagram of OLTP Database
 ![ERD_MapleEstInv](https://user-images.githubusercontent.com/105741175/169903508-ba2700a8-b0e0-4bf4-8fd6-782307879864.PNG)

 # Walkthrough of Microsoft Visual Studios Reports and Forms
-See [VS_Forms_Reports_MapleEstateInvestments](https://github.com/Retzio/MapleEstateInvestments_Database/tree/main/VS_Forms_Reports_MapleEstateInvestments) for sulutions files to the Microsoft Visual Studios Forms and Reports.

-See the file READMe for further detail on the purpose and use cases for each form and report https://user-images.githubusercontent.com/105741175/169918144-5dc6b2c2-7064-4a1d-b035-74f0d76e9e69.mp4
+https://user-images.githubusercontent.com/105741175/169918144-5dc6b2c2-7064-4a1d-b035-74f0d76e9e69.mp4